Home » How To » Coaxial Cable

 A coaxial cable connects the antenna to receive a TV signal.
 The quality of the cable largely depends on the reproduction of TV programs.

-Let’s understand what a coaxial cable is and how it is arranged.
-What antenna cable is suitable for digital television, and what brands are better to choose?
+Let’s explore the concept of a coaxial cable and examine its detailed structure.
+What antenna cable suits digital television, and which brands are better?

 How a TV Cable Works

-To transmit the signals the antenna receives, you need not just a wire but a cable of the coaxial type.
+To transmit the antenna’s signals, you need a wire and a coaxial cable.
 The term is Latin for “coaxial” and means that two conductors lie on the same axis.

 The coaxial cable for TV has the following parts:

-• External insulating jacket.
-Protects the feeder from mechanical damage and short circuits.
+• The external insulating sheath protects the feeder from mechanical damage and short circuits.

-• Internal insulation.
-Its task is to prevent the shielding layer from shorting to the center core.
-If this occurs, the shielding itself loses its meaning.
+• The internal insulation prevents the shielding layer from short-circuiting to the center core.
+If such a short circuit occurs, the shielding itself becomes meaningless.

-• The central core is used for signal transmission.
-It is made either of copper (in high-quality but expensive cables) or steel wire covered with a galvanic layer.
+• The central component transmits the signal.
+Manufacturers make it using high-quality but expensive copper cables or steel wire covered with a galvanized layer.

 what is coaxial cable used for